mem0ai/mem0/README.md

 m = Memory()
 ```

-You can perform the following task on the memory.
+You can perform the following task on the memory:

-1. Add: adds memory
+1. Add: Store a memory from any unstructured text
-2. Update: update memory of a given memory_id
+2. Update: Update memory of a given memory_id
-3. Search: fetch memories based on a query
+3. Search: Fetch memories based on a query
-4. Get: return memories for a certain user/agent/session
+4. Get: Return memories for a certain user/agent/session
-5. History: describes how a memory has changed over time for a specific memory ID
+5. History: Describe how a memory has changed over time for a specific memory ID

 ```python
 # 1. Add: Store a memory from any unstructured text